raymondafan/se_project_coffeeshop/README.md

 ## Plan on improving the project

-Add your ideas here :)
+Add your ideas here :
+-adding more animation and transitions to button: transform scale to increase size

+- animations for the header picture or practicum logo

+  -pictures of top menu items in the background image of the menu )